gutenbergtools/gitpull/README.md

 - Called by trivial dopull.sh cron task.
 - For each trigger file found in "push" directory,
   - Get owner of file (user)
-  - Call updatehosts.py to create/update the book on the mirrors, and trigger an ibiblio update.
+  - Trigger update on ibiblio by puller.py.
-    - If file is .json (a new book), trigger ebook indexing by copying it to the ibiblio JSON directory.
+    If file is .json (a new book), trigger ebook indexing by copying it to the ibiblio JSON directory.
   - Move file to DONE archive
   - Send success/fail email to the user

----
-## updatehosts.py {#updatehosts}

-Executed by dopull.py on pglaf.org to update eBook files on ibiblio and each of the mirrors.

-### Arguments
+### Arguments - none

-- eBook number
-- --update-gitpull (optional): update the gitpull.py script on all hosts and exit. eBook number is still required but not used, just use '0'.

 ### Environment variables

 - PRIVATE: base folder on ibiblio.
-- IBIBLIO_BIN: location for the gitpull script on ibiblio.
-- MIRROR_BIN: location for the gitpull script on the mirrors
-- EBOOKS_DIR: the destination directory for the eBooks on the mirrors.

-### Usage

-`python3 updatehosts.py #####`

-### Behavior

-- Execute gitpull.py on each mirror to update the eBook file structure.
-- Create a trigger file on ibiblio for puller.py processing.

 ---
 ## puller.py {#puller}